 Rather do it independently?
 We’ve got you covered too.
 You may need some caffeine to get you going after your long flight, so what better place to get your fix than one of Bangkok’s Cat Cafes?
 This unique experience lets you enjoy a latte while surrounded by fluffy cats.

 We would like to call this a soft introduction to Thailand.
-Most Cat cafes require you to leave your shoes at the door, and we provided footwear inside, as well as wash your hands to keep the cats healthy.
-Prices are higher than standard cafes at 60-100 baht for a drink.
+Most Cat cafes require you to leave your shoes at the door, and we were provided footwear inside, as well as wash your hands to keep the cats healthy.
+Prices are higher than standard cafes at 90+ baht for a drink.
 Deserts are also available.

-• Caturday Cat Cafe – located: 115 Phayathai Rd
+- Caturday Cat Cafe – located: 115 Phayathai Rd

-• Nearest BTS Ratchathewi – On the Sukhumvit Line, just a 9-minute walk from Siam Discovery Mall
+- Nearest BTS Ratchathewi – On the Sukhumvit Line, just a 9-minute walk from Siam Discovery Mall

 Muay Thai Fight – If after your coffee you are still fighting your jet lag, put up a fight and check out a Muay Thai fight.
 The action of a traditional Muay Thai fight will be sure to help you kick through your first day in Bangkok.
 The most famous place to see a fight is the Lumpinee Boxing Stadium.
-Located outside of town, for full information click here.

-• Tickets: 500 – 2,00 Baht – Note locals pay a different price than visitors, and prices vary if they are sold by a tour company.
+- Tickets: 500 – 2,00 Baht – Note locals pay a different price than visitors, and prices vary if they are sold by a tour company.

 Not a fighter?
 Another one of my cheap and favorite things to do in Bangkok is to watch the sunset over the river.
 The best spot is midway up the river, where you can see the sun sink behind Wat Arun on the opposite bank of the river.